yyanghydro/yyanghydro/_pages/about.md

 permalink: /
 subtitle: Yang Yang, Assistant Professor, School for the Environment, University of Massachusetts Boston)

-profile:
-  align: right
-  image:
-  image_circular: false
+profile: false
-  more_info: >
-    <p>School for the Environment, UMass Boston</p>
-    <p>100 Morrissey Blvd, Boston, MA 02125, USA</p>
-    <p><a href="mailto:yang.yang@umb.edu">yang.yang@umb.edu</a></p>

 selected_papers: false
 social: false
 ---

 I am an Assistant Professor in the School for the Environment at the University of Massachusetts Boston.
-My research focuses on hydrology modeling and urban hydrology, developing and using various numerical modeling tools to improve prediction, interpretation, and decision support for sustainable stormwater management and water resources systems.
+My research focuses on hydrology modeling and urban hydrology, developing and using various numerical modeling tools to improve prediction, interpretation, and decision support for sustainable water resources management.

 - Google Scholar: <a href="https://scholar.google.com/citations?user=MwOs6FMAAAAJ" target="_blank" rel="noopener">Profile</a>